Colonization of the asteroid belt

-Asteroids, including those in the asteroid belt have been suggested as a possible site of human colonization.
-Some of the driving forces behind this effort to colonize asteroids include the survival of humanity, as well as economic incentives associated with asteroid mining.
-The process of colonizing asteroids does have many obstacles that must be overcome for human habitation, including transportation distance, lack of gravity, temperature, radiation, and psychological issues.
+Asteroids, including those in the asteroid belt, have been suggested as possible sites of space colonization.
+Motives include the survival of humanity, and the specific economic opportunity for asteroid mining.
+Obstacles include transportation distance, temperature, radiation, lack of gravity, and psychological issues.

-Space habitats

-Most asteroids have a mixture of materials, that could be mined, and because these bodies do not have substantial gravity wells, it would require low delta-V to draw materials from them and haul them to a construction site.
+Most asteroids have minerals that could be mined.
+Because these bodies do not have substantial gravity wells, only a low delta-V is needed to haul materials to a construction site.
 There is estimated to be enough material in the main asteroid belt alone to build enough space habitats to equal the habitable surface area of 3,000 Earths.